deBilla/sales-opportuity-tracker/README.md

 ## Database setup - [MySQL]

-Setup Mysql and then create a tabe name
+Setup Mysql `version 8` and then create a tabe name

 ### `crm`